-MOVING PARTS AND ELECTRICITY can cause severe personal injury or death.
-To reduce exposure to these hazards, always disable AGS (if so equipped) before:
+ving Parts and Electricity can cause severe personal injury eath.
+To reduce exposure to these hazards, always disable AGS (if so

-equi ipped) before:
+equipped) before:

-Sleeping in vehicle, unless vehicle has a working CARBON MONOX-
+Sleeping in vehicle, unless vehicle has a working CARBON MONOXIDE detector.

-IDE detector.

 Parking vehicle in garage or confined space.

 Parking vehicle for storage.

 Servicing vehicle for storage.

 Servicing generator.

 Servicing batteries.

 Servicing appliances or electrical systems.

 Fueling the vehicle.

-DO NOT run the generator or use the AGS AUTO ON or QUIET ON

-mod les (if so equipped) when your RV is indoors or in a confined space.

-Asp hyxiation or carbon monoxide poisoning hazards exist whenever generator e exhaust gasses can accumulate.
+DO NOT run the generator or use the AGS AUTO ON or QUIET ON modes (if so equipped) when your RV is indoors or in a confined space.
+Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.